Sunday, November 24, 2024

 Pope Francis declared abortion to be a "crime" even though in the United States, and in other Western nations, it isn't.
 So the Pope's definition is programmatic.
 If we accept the Pope's definition, we embrace the Roman Catholic program of action that is embedded in it.
 Redefining abortion as the capital crime of murder.

-Accept the Pope's definition and we need not wonder if a girl who has been forcibly raped by her father should have the option of abortion.
-If she and/or her mother choose that course of action, no matter how desperately they choose it, she/they are, by the Pope's definition our murderers who have chosen an "absolute evil."
-And, according to the Pope's pronouncement, this would be true even if the abortion were performed before the embryo was even a fetus - much less capable of independent survival outside the womb.
+Accept the Pope's definition and we need not wonder if a girl who has been raped by her father should have the option of abortion.
+If she and/or her mother choose that course of action, no matter how desperately they choose it, she/they are, by the Pope's definition are murderers who have chosen an "absolute evil."
+And, according to the Pope, this would be true even if the abortion were performed before the embryo was still and embryo - much less capable of independent survival outside the womb.

 The practical force of programmatic definitions is that their acceptance has consequences far exceeding mere linguistic preference.
 Accept Pope Francis's definition, for example, and there is no room for argument or contrary evidence.
 The choice has been made for us.